jinb-park/jinb-park.github.io/_posts/2023-02-01-stark-walk-through-fibonacci.md

 The problem is, in this way, it gets slower as the length of Trace rises.
 In other words, the verification would take a linearly increasing time according to the length of Trace.
 What we want to do here is **make the verification process as fast as possible**, by doing a probabilistic check.
 That means we can inspect only one point regardless of how large Trace is, which is a good thing in efficiency but not in security.
 Because, when the prover corrupts only one point and the verifier checks one random point, the attack gets caught with a very low probability, 1/8 to be exact (Trace contains 8 elements).
-Well, **how can we detect this attack with a high enough probability** in practice via a single check (or a small number of check)?
+Well, **how can we detect this attack with a high enough probability** in practice via a single check (or a small number of checks)?
 This is what we'll get into in the following section.

 ## 2nd solution: probabilistic check in a larger domain